Generative modeling with low-rank Wasserstein polynomial chaos expansions: Motivation

 One idea would be to decompose $C = C[i,\alpha]$ with $i=1,\ldots,N$ denoting the $i$-th output component, as in~\eqref{eq:classicalTT} but using forth order tensor $C_1=C_1[i,\alpha_1]$ and third order tensors $C_m=C_m[\alpha_m]$ for $m=2,\ldots,M$.
 However, in our application in practice this format results in an exponential growth of ranks with respect to the output dimension $N$.
-Consequently, we extend the standard TT format to the $N\geq 1$ case, leading to a problem-adapted TTR or \textit{stack of tensor trains} format, allowing each component tensor $C_m$ to interact with any output component $i=1,\ldots,N$.
-The TTR format reads
+Alternatively, we extend the standard TT format to the $N\geq 1$ case, leading to a problem-adapted \textit{stack of tensor trains} (STT) format, allowing each component tensor $C_m$ to interact with any output component $i=1,\ldots,N$.
+The STT format reads

 where all component tensors $C_m\in \mathbb{R}^{N, r_{m-1},d_m, r_m}$ are of order 4.
 For fixed $i=1,\ldots,N$,~\eqref{eq:ownformat} can be interpreted as a classical tensor train format.